emisasal/rest-api-crud/README.md

 Migrate the models to the db with the script `npx prisma migrate dev --name init`.
 This creates a new folder `/prisma/migrations` with a migration file with the name used at the end of the script (in this case "init").
-If not previously installed, the script will install `prisma-client-js` generator to connect to the db.
+With Prisma v7, the client is generated to [prisma/generated/prisma](prisma/generated/prisma) and the CLI reads the datasource URL from [prisma.config.ts](prisma.config.ts).

 > The script for production and testing migrations is `npx prisma migrate deploy`.
 But is only recommended for automated CI/CD pipelines.